Simplity Won in Deloitte 2015 Technology Fast 50 for Central Europe

 Simplity has been operating in the world of corporate information and data warehouses since 2010.
 Petr Mahdalíček has worked with data even longer.
 He worked in Oracle, Germany, later at Accenture, and subsequently for Erste Bank.
 "I've seen companies struggling to build their data warehouses," he recalls.
 "The idea of Simplity was to do everything quickly, cheaply, and in small teams."

 Finding and describing data

 The first customer of his new business was the Romanian branch of Erste Bank.
-Then others began to come: Bank Austria (UniCredit), T-Mobile, Raiffeisenbank, VIG, Sberbank and the like.
+Then others came: Bank Austria (UniCredit), T-Mobile, Raiffeisenbank, VIG, Sberbank, and the like.
 "Ninety percent work for financial institutions, the rest are telecommunications.
 All our customers are from abroad, so we haven't heard much about us in the Czech Republic yet.
 We have implementations from Moscow to Dublin, "describes Mahdalíček.